arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

-The `changeRelay()` method manages the relay and status LED state based on the input.
+The `changeRelay()` method manages the relay and status LED state based on the received input.
+This method is called after the RS485 reception process in order to update relay status LED states accordingly.

 ```arduino
 void changeRelay() {